AdguardTeam/AdguardAssistant/README.md

 Adguard Assistant userscript

-## How to
+## How to use

 For development build run:

     $ gulp dev

-It will compiling `assistant.user.js` file without minification
+It will compiling `assistant.user.js` file without minification.

 For development build with watcher on file changes and debugging from local server: